TIER 1 INVESTOR VISA - £1 MILLION ROUTE

 We pride ourselves on being approachable and proactive in understanding and meeting our clients’ needs.
 We are a highly driven team, dedicated to providing clear and reliable immigration advice to investors as part of a professional and friendly service.

-We can assist you to book a Super Premium Service appointment, prepare your Tier 1 Investor visa application for collection by a Home Office courier, provide facilities for the enrolment of your biometric information at our offices and liaise with the Home Office to ensure that your application is processed within 1 day.
+We can assist you to book a VIP Service appointment, prepare your Tier 1 Investor visa application for submission, provide facilities for the enrolment of your biometric information at our offices and liaise with the Home Office to ensure that your application is processed within 24 hours.

 Investment management for Tier 1 Investors